davidusb-geek/emhass/docs/forecasts.md

 ## Load power forecast

 The default method for load forecast is a naive method, also called persistence.
 This is obtained using `method=naive`.
 This method simply assumes that the forecast for a future period will be equal to the observed values in a past period.
-The past period is controlled using the parameter `delta_forecast` and the default value for this is 24h.
+The past period is controlled using the parameter `delta_forecast_daily` and the default value for this is 24h.

 This is presented graphically here: